wazuh/wazuh-documentation/source/installation-guide/compatibility_matrix/index.rst

 Manager
 ^^^^^^^

-Below it shown the compatibility table for the Wazuh manager.
+Below is shown the compatibility table for the Wazuh manager.
 It is recommended using **CentOS / RHEL 7** as the operating system for Wazuh managers, due to their stability and full compatibility with the Wazuh modules.

 +----------------------------------+-------------------------------------------------------------+
 |                                  |   **Wazuh version**                                         |